arkapravadatta/arkapravadatta/README.md

 - 👀 I’m interested in 🚀🪐🌕🌑☄️🛸
 - 🌱 I’m currently learning AI ML
 - 💞️ I’m looking to collaborate on Data Science project
-- 📫 How to reach me IG:arka.dattaa
+- 📫 How to reach me IG: arka.dattaa
 - 😄 how to pronounce myy name: ORKO
 - ⚡ Fun fact: skibidi